-Following their backgrounds in architecture and interiors, the designers Sofia Hagen and Lisa Hinderdael, pursue a design approach that explores the relationship of lighting and large scale installations in immersive environments.
-Merging their abilities as designers with the material knowledge and craftsmanship of local artisans and cutting-edge technology, the designers produce elements and installations that push the boundaries of engineering whilst bearing the incentive of a continuous afterlife.
+Trained as architects and urban designers, Sofia Hagen and Lisa Hinderdael pursue a creative approach that explores the relationship of immersive art and biophilic design.
+Merging sustainable materials with traditional craftsmanship and innovative technology, they produce elements, feature installations, and placemaking schemes that push the boundaries of engineering whilst bearing the incentive of a continuous afterlife.

 With a background in architecture and interior design, Sofia focuses on the creative conception of HagenHinderdael’s interactive installations.
 An avid public speaker with an engaging personality, she is responsible for the company’s business development and marketing strategy.
 Sofia regularly represents the studio at international design fairs and events.

 Prior to launching HagenHinderdael, Sofia was Design Partner at Design Haus Liberty.
 She was responsible for the design development of numerous interior architecture and installation projects in the UK and Europe.
 Sofia’s entrepreneurial spirit was key for establishing the firm’s presence in the Chinese market by overseeing a 1.5 million sqft interior architecture project for a leading fashion company in Guangzhou.
 Before joining Design Haus Liberty, Sofia gained interdisciplinary experience in architecture, interior, exhibition and graphic design at Zaha Hadid Architects, Acme Space and Make, designing commercial, cultural and residential projects in the UK, the Middle East and China.

 Sofia trained in architectural design under the aegis of Zaha Hadid at the University of Applied Arts in Vienna, where she graduated with a Masters in Architecture in 2008, followed by a traineeship as interior designer at Odile Decq Architects, Paris.